My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 The 5 Celtic Nations in the UK

 Four of the five Celtic nations in the UK are well established and have their own Celtic languages.
-In the Republic of Ireland (a separate country, not part of the UK) and in Wales, Celtic is the official primary language.
-In Northern Ireland (which is part of the UK) English is still the primary language, although a small number of people speak either Irish or Ulster Scots (two variants of the Celtic languages).
+Celtic is the official primary language in the Republic of Ireland (a separate country, not part of the UK) and Wales.
+English is still the primary language in Northern Ireland (which is part of the UK).
+However, a small number of people speak either Irish or Ulster-Scots (two variants of the Celtic languages).

-It’s in this context that in recent decades Cornwall has been pressing for official recognition as a Celtic State, and in 2014 it was granted ‘National Minority Status’ by the British Government under European Law; thus, giving them the same status ‘for the protection of ‘national minorities’ as the other four Celtic nations in the UK.
+It’s in this context that, in recent decades, Cornwall has been pressing for official recognition as a Celtic State.
+In 2014 it was granted ‘National Minority Status’ by the British Government under European Law.
+This gives Cornwall the same status for the protection of ‘national minorities’ as the other four Celtic nations in the UK.

 Cornwall Granted National Minority Status by British Government (Under EU Law) in 2014